Lookup Signature

 Your application should verify that the callback request is genuine and was sent by SASHA before responding to the request.
 This is important for securing sensitive data and protecting your application from abuse.

-SASHA includes the request signature in the SASHA-Request-Signature
+SASHA includes the request signature in the SASHA-Request-Signature HTTP header.

 Example